Chapter 28:

 “All eyes on the anomaly,” Reiko muttered into the radio.
 “Miss Everest is not to be harmed.”

-Baba Yaga tapped the glass, and the prison disintegrated into mist.
-The phantasm’s hands grasped the edges of its dissolving prison, and from its empty mask, it loosed a scream into The Now.
+Baba Yaga tapped the glass, and the prison disintegrated.
+The phantasm’s hands grasped the edges of its dissolving prison, and from its empty mask, it cried a painful scream.

 Is that Natsuko screaming, Reiko shuddered.